Samuel Lubell

-Samuel Lubell (November 3, 1911 – August 16, 1987), born Samuel Lubelsky, was an American public opinion pollster, journalist, and author who successfully predicted election outcomes using door-to-door voter interviews.
+Samuel Lubell (né Lubelsky; November 3, 1911 – August 16, 1987) was an American public opinion pollster, journalist, and author who successfully predicted election outcomes using door-to-door voter interviews.
 He published six books, including Revolt of the Moderates (1956), a finalist for the National Book Award for Nonfiction in 1957.

 Early life and education

 Lubell was born the youngest of nine children in a village on the Russian-German border in what is now Poland in November 1911.
 His family emigrated to the United States when he was two years old.
 He attended James Monroe High School.

 Lubell took evening classes at CUNY from 1927 to 1931 and graduated from the Columbia University Graduate School of Journalism in 1933.
 In 1934, he received a Pulitzer Traveling Scholarship from Columbia to tour Europe.

 Career

 Lubell became a reporter for the Long Island Daily Press before moving to Washington, D.C. in 1938 to write for The Washington Post, the Richmond Times-Dispatch, The Washington Herald, and The Saturday Evening Post.

 Starting in December 1941, Lubell worked as a writer for the US Office of War Information, as an aide to James F. Byrnes of the Office of Economic Stabilization, and as chief aide to Bernard Baruch, becoming Baruch's confidant and ghostwriter.
 He was a foreign correspondent in Europe and Asia between 1944 and 1946.

 In a turning point for Lubell's career, the Saturday Evening Post asked him to analyze the 1948 US presidential election, in which Harry S. Truman defeated Thomas E. Dewey despite contrary predictions by pollsters George Gallup, Elmo Roper, and Archibald Crossley.
 Lubell combined innovative public opinion analysis with historical and political analysis, leading to his influential books The Future of American Politics (1952) and The Revolt of the Moderates (1956) and a syndicated political column called “The People Speak.”
 Using door-to-door voter interviews, polling data, and demographic data, he examined key precincts to predict election outcomes and illustrate national shifts.
 This methodology enabled him to predict the 1952 US presidential election correctly by examining polls from three precincts in Richmond, Virginia.

 From 1958 to 1968, Lubell ran the Opinion Reporting Workshop at Columbia University and later taught courses at American University.
 He received Guggenheim Fellowships in 1950 and again in 1953.
 He also served as a fellow at the Harvard Kennedy School.
 He was a member of the National Press Club.

 Lubell's papers are held at the University of Connecticut Archives and Special Collections at the Dodd Center for Human Rights.